-In our article that discussed how costs incurred in the issuing of debt should be accounted for we used the effective interest method in our example.
-Today we are coming back to look at this method a bit more, giving a more detailed analysis and worked example of why this approach is used.
+Our previous article, costs incurred in issuing debt, used the effective interest method in its calculations.
+Today we are coming back to look at this method, giving a more detailed analysis of why we use this method and an example.

-When dealing with the issuing of financial instruments, in particular bonds, we are dealing with two interest rates.
-The first is the coupon rate, ie the rate that is being charged on the bond.
+When dealing with issuing financial instruments, in particular bonds, we are dealing with two interest rates.
+The first is the coupon rate, i.e. the bond’s interest rate.
 And the second is the prevailing interest rates at the time.
-The difference between these two rates leads to premiums and discounts on a bond and so this needs to be reflected in the financial statements of the issuing party.
+The difference between the bond rates generates premiums and discounts, so we need to reflect this in the financial statements of the issuing party.

-Where the bond is paying a higher interest rate than the prevailing market rate, for that bond’s risk rating, then the we would say the bond is trading at a premium.
-If on the other hand the bond is paying a lower rate than the prevailing interest rate we are instead dealing with a bond discount.
+The bond is paying a higher interest rate than the prevailing market rate.
+For that bond’s risk rating, we would say the bond is trading at a premium.
+If, on the other hand, the bond is paying a lower rate than the prevailing interest rate, we are instead dealing with a bond discount.

-What the effective interest method provides us with is a more accurate means of reflecting these premiums or discounts at a particular point in time.
-This is instead of relying upon a straight-line method, which although simplier, does not reflect the true borrowing costs of the firm.
+The effective interest method provides us with a more accurate means of reflecting these premiums or discounts at a particular point in time, instead of relying upon a straight-line method, which, although simpler, does not reflect the actual borrowing costs of the firm.

 Effective Interest Method Example and Journal Entries

 In our example we used in our treatment of how to account for debt issuance costs, we ignored dealing with a discount or premium from issuing the instrument.
-This time we are going to look at a simple bond issuance by ABC Ltd, but it will be attracting a premium.
+This time we will look at a simple bond issuance by ABC Ltd, but it will be attracting a premium.

-On June 30 20XX ABC Ltd issues a seven year bond of $5,000,000 to the market at a coupon rate of 7 per cent, to be paid on an annual basis (to keep the calculations a bit simpler).
-The prevailing market rate for this grade and maturity of bond is 5 per cent.
+On June 30, 20XX, ABC Ltd issues a seven-year bond of $5,000,000 to the market at a coupon rate of 7 per cent, to be paid on an annual basis (to keep the calculations a bit simpler).
+The prevailing market rate for this grade and maturity of the bond is 5 per cent.

-Let’s have a look at each of the columns and see how they were calculated:
+Let’s have a look at each of the columns and see how you would calculate them: